Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 math: true
 ---

-In my recently developing project [WePeiyang 4.0 React-Native](https://github.com/Cyphexl/WePeiYang-RN), the Schedule module is a well-deserved most knotty one for its elusive special cases and complicated layout implementation.
+In my recently developing project, [WePeiyang 4.0 React-Native](https://github.com/Cyphexl/WePeiYang-RN), the Schedule module is a well-deserved, most knotty one for its elusive special cases and complicated layout implementation.

-To me, the hardest part is "how to advance a further step."
+To me, however, the hardest part is "how to advance a further step."
 WePeiyang itself has a 10 years history of development, signifying the weight of its accumulated relevant experiences.
 The previous major version of WePeiyang, 3.0, has also been through the test of time.
-It is fully functional and most importantly, robust, not requiring an immediate upgrade itself.
-Since I have decided to break this status quo and initiate a new version, there must be good reasons.
+It is fully functional and, most importantly, robust, not requiring an immediate upgrade itself.
+Since I have decided to break this status quo and initiate a new version, there must be a good reason.

 <figure>
     {% asset_img wpy3.png %}